Adam-Tem/Exer-sketch/Timelog.md

 ### 1.25 hours

 Some further progress has been made.
 The initial adjustments to a square shape modifier have been added, by reducing the x and y coords of the corners to fit inside their closest points, but does not factor in for any midpoint intersections.

+### 1.25 hours

+The algorithm is showing some promise.
+I now have the square managing to be shrunk into a particular space of the GPS shape, but it is now about expanding it so that it is the optimal size.
+I have also managed to abstract the coordinate point into a separate class, just trying to keep things tidy from the get go.